ayertey01/MachineLearning-Project/Test.md

 #Project
-This is the first project on a beginner levelon machine learning
+This is the first project on a beginner level on machine learning